Rowardennan to Inversnaid

 West Highland Way

-Walking from Rowardennan to Inverarnan is a typical one day section within the West Highland Way.
-That 14-mile walk is quite a tough days walk.
+Walking from Rowardennan to Inverarnan is a typical one-day section of the West Highland Way.
+That 14-mile walk is quite a tough day.

 I've split this section into two 7-mile walks.
 This article covers the first half of the day, from Rowardennan to Inversnaid, with the destination marked by the red marker.

-All of the guides on this See Loch Lomond website feature my own experiences.
-I live in Drymen and regally walk along the West Highland Way; this is a favourite section for me, even though I last walked it on a drizzly day.
-Despite the not so good weather, the bluebells were out in force which more than made up for the drizzle.
+All the guides on this See Loch Lomond website feature my experiences.
+I live in Drymen and regularly walk along the West Highland Way; this is a favourite section for me, even though I last walked it on a drizzly day.
+Despite the not-so-good weather, the bluebells were out in force, which more than made up for the drizzle.

 Rowardennan